galvez/fabula/docs/commands.md

 ## Custom

-To make the bash script parser as flexible and fault-tolerant as possible, `fabula` introduces a simple, straight-forward compiler with an API for writing command handlers.
+To make the bash script parser as flexible and fault-tolerant as possible, **Fabula** introduces a simple, straight-forward compiler with an API for writing command handlers.
 The special `put` built-in command for instance, is defined under `src/commands/put.js`: